Willowsounds/API-LAB-Group1/README.md

-# API-LAB- Annyang Voice Recognition Library
+# API-LAB- Prototyping with Annyang Voice Recognition Library

 Annyang is The MIT License (MIT)